frconor-ebook/meditations/_posts/2025-02-25-a-cup-of-cold-water.md

 St. Josemaría in the *Furrow* says, "Your duty to be a brother to all souls will lead you to practice the 'apostolate of little things' without others noticing it.
-You will want to serve them so that for them, their way becomes pleasant and agreeable" (J. Escrivá, *Furrow*, Point 737).
+You will want to serve them so that for them, their way becomes agreeable" (J. Escrivá, *Furrow*, Point 737).

 At times it will mean taking a real interest in what other people are saying; at other times it will mean putting aside our own personal